BMI · Body mass index

 BMI is a population-level screening tool and has well-known limitations.
 It does not distinguish between muscle and fat, so athletes can register as 'overweight' while having low body fat.
 It is also less accurate for older adults, pregnant people, and some ethnic groups.
 Waist circumference, body fat percentage, and metabolic markers provide a fuller picture.

-FDA labeling for weight-loss GLP-1 medications (such as Wegovy and Zepbound) indicates them for adults with a BMI of 30 or higher, or a BMI of 27 or higher with at least one weight-related condition such as high blood pressure, high cholesterol, or type 2 diabetes.
+FDA labeling for weight-loss GLP-1 medications (such as Wegovy® and Zepbound®) indicates them for adults with a BMI of 30 or higher, or a BMI of 27 or higher with at least one weight-related condition such as high blood pressure, high cholesterol, or type 2 diabetes.
 Your provider reviews your full health history to make this determination.